Ste-lla02/silvia/README.md

   <img src="Figures/silvia_pipeline.png" alt="SILVIA Pipeline Workflow" width="80%">
 </p>

-**SILVIA** (Segmentation and Identification for satelLite Vegetation pattern ImAges) is a modular image segmentation pipeline designed for the detection and analysis of vegetation patterns in high-resolution satellite imagery.
+**SILVIA** is a modular image segmentation pipeline designed for the detection and analysis of vegetation patterns in high-resolution satellite imagery.

 The framework integrates the Segment Anything Model (SAM) with domain-specific preprocessing, geometric filtering, and multi-channel mask fusion techniques to support robust and reproducible environmental analysis.

+**Relation to Other Projects**

+SILVIA is the segmentation and analysis component of the **TITANIA** framework, a modular architecture designed to integrate satellite data acquisition and vegetation pattern analysis within a unified and reproducible workflow.

+Beyond environmental monitoring, the SILVIA pipeline has been adapted to other application domains, including medical image analysis.
+This cross-domain reuse highlights the domain-independent design of the pipeline and its suitability for different image-based analysis tasks.

 ---